-Students from the following schools are invited to attend InterProfessional Student Advisory Gatherings (IPSAG): Dental Medicine; Perelman School of Medicine (both M.D. and BGS); Nursing; and Veterinary Medicine.
+Students from the following schools are invited to attend InterProfessional Student Advisory Gatherings (#IPSAG): Dental Medicine; Perelman School of Medicine (both M.D. and BGS); Nursing; and Veterinary Medicine.
 In addition, students from the following programs who are working in health care settings or conducting biomedical-related research are also encouraged to attend: School of Social Work and Practice; School of Engineering and Applied Science; and Pre-Health studies.
 Any interested student interested in a health-related career is welcome to participate.
 Wellness at Penn considers #IPSAG an example of Social Wellness.
-To learn more about IPSAG, please read the IPSAG Charge.
+To learn more about #IPSAG, please read the #IPSAG Charge.

 For additional resources, check out the Health Sciences Student Resources Guide.